 As I was driving down an all too familiar road in Alaska, I reminisced the many prayers and moments I had with God, including the prayer that kickstarted my move to Colorado.
 I remembered the empty feeling I had – knowing that I was doing all the right things but feeling utterly distant from God.
 For a long time, I defaulted into this mentality simply because I didn’t know who I became in Christ.

 Accepting Christ is only the beginning, not the ultimate goal.
 Evangelism is vital, but so is discipleship. – Sitting at the feet of Rabbi Jesus by Ann Spangler & Lois Tverberg

-…offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
+…offer your bodies as a living sacrifice, holy and pleasing to God—this is your right and proper worship.
 2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.
+Then you will be able to test and approve what God’s will is—his good, pleasing, and perfect will.
 Romans 12:1-2

 - Offer your body as a living sacrifice, holy and pleasing to God.

 - Do not conform to the pattern of this world.